 There are excellent wildlife viewing opportunities (Golden and Sea Eagles, Otter, Red Deer, seals and whale watching), and Sea Eagles (as well as Golden Eagle, Hen Harrier, Raven and other birds) can all be seen from the house.
 A range of guided tours are available (see links) and local experts can guide you to the best wildlife sites and experiences.

 Whale watching trips are available from the Sealife centre in Tobermory (see links)

-There is good sea fishing from shore and boat (boat trips can be arranged from Tackle and Books in Tobermory), as well as game fishing (trout and salmon) on local lochs, rivers and streams.
-Permits and advice can be obtained from Tackle and Books and other locations, and Guy (who lives in the adjacent Tostarie Croft) is an excellent fishing guide who can help out amateurs and experts alike
+There is good sea fishing from shore and boat (sea fishing boat trips can be arranged from Tackle and Books in Tobermory), as well as game fishing (trout and salmon) on local lochs, rivers and streams.
+Permits and advice can be obtained from Tackle and Books and other locations, and Guy (who lives in the adjacent Tostarie Croft) is an excellent fishing guide who can help out amateurs and experts alike.

 Swimming and water sports

-There are plenty of beaches and good / safe places to swim including Kilninian and the magnificent beach at Calgary (but don’t let that beach stop you from exploring some of the other remoter and equally beautiful beaches such as Langamull).
+There are plenty of beaches and good / safe places to swim including Kilninian ( a mile or so from the house) and the magnificent beach at Calgary (but don’t let that beach stop you from exploring some of the other remoter and equally beautiful beaches such as Langamull).

 There are plenty of opportunities to pony trek, the nearest being Killiechronan (near Salen).